Rushikeshlawand/My_Notes/Intetview Preparations/SQL.md

 5. **Data Query Language (DQL)**: DQL commands are used to retrieve data from the database.
 The most common DQL command is SELECT.

-# What do you mean by Data Manipulation Language?

-Data Manipulation Language or DML is used to access or manipulate data in the database.
-It allows us to perform the following functions:

-- Insert data or rows in a database
-- Delete data from the database
-- Retrieve or fetch data
-- Update data in a database

-# **What is a Schema?**

-A schema in the context of a database is a blueprint or structure that defines the organization of data within the database.

-# What is a View in SQL?

-A **View** in SQL is a virtual table that represents the result of a stored query.
-Unlike a real table, a view does not store data itself but rather provides a way to look at data from one or more tables in a structured and filtered manner.

-A view consists of rows and columns just like a regular table, but it is dynamically generated when queried.
-Views are particularly useful for:

-- Simplifying complex queries: By creating a view, you can encapsulate complex joins and conditions, making it easier to work with data.
-- Enhancing security: Views can restrict access to certain data by exposing only specific columns or rows based on conditions.
-- Providing a consistent interface: Even if the underlying table structures change, views can be maintained to provide a consistent data interface to users and applications.

-For example, you can create a view by selecting fields from one or more tables in the database.
-The view can include all the rows of a table or filter specific rows based on conditions.
-This allows you to tailor the data presentation according to your needs without altering the actual tables.

 # What are Table and Field?

 ## Table